zx1239856/libserver/README.md

 Server side application

-Tested on Ubuntu 14.04-18.04 , CentOS 7 , Windows 10(MSVC)
+Tested on Ubuntu 14.04-18.04 , CentOS 7

-For Windows platform, owing to the infirmities of Poppler-Qt5 library, we currently do not support PDF file handling.
-If you want to use this function, feel free to embrace Linux system such as Ubuntu.
+It is recommended that you run the server on Linux to avoid weird problems.

 If you have encountered any problem while using this application, see [Problem Resolutions](#problem-resolutions) below.